 These developments in the tax law of disclaimers are reflected in subsection (a).
 The subsection allows a surviving holder of jointly held property to disclaim the greater of the accretive share, the part of the jointly held property which augments the survivor's interest in the property, and all of the property that is not attributable to the disclaimant's contribution to the jointly held property.
 In the usual joint tenancy or tenancy by the entireties between husband and wife, the survivor will always be able to disclaim one-half of the property.
 If the disclaimer conforms to the requirements of IRC § 2518, it will be a qualified disclaimer.
 In addition the surviving spouse can disclaim all of the property attributable to the decedent's contribution, a provision which will allow the non-citizen spouse to take advantage of the contribution rule of the final Regulations.
 The contribution rule of subsection (a)(2) will also allow surviving holders of joint property arrangements other than joint tenancies to make a tax qualified disclaimer under the rules applicable to those joint arrangements.
-For example, if A contributes 60% and B contributes 40% to a joint bank account and they allow the interest on the funds to accumulate, on A's death B can disclaim 40% of the account; on B's death A can disclaim 60% of the account.
+For example, if A contributes 60% and B contributes 40% to a joint bank account and they allow the interest on the funds to accumulate, on B's death A can disclaim 40% of the account; on A's death B can disclaim 60% of the account.
+(Note that under subsection (a)(1) A can disclaim up to 50% of the account on B's death because there are two joint account holders, but the disclaimer would not be fully tax qualified.
+As previously noted, a tax qualified disclaimer is limited to 40% of the account.)
 If the account belonged to the parties during their joint lives in proportion to their contributions, the disclaimers in this example can be tax qualified disclaimers if all the requirements of IRC § 2518 are met.